MrSwiss/hiragana.js/README.md

 1. Add `data-ime="hiragana"` to any element you want the IME to be enabled on.
 2. Run `ime.enable()` from Javascript after the DOM is loaded.

-Make sure that you set your character encoding on your page!
-Make this the first thing in your `<head>` tag:
+Make sure that you set the character encoding on your page!
+Make this the first thing in your `<head>`:

     <meta charset="UTF-8" />